kayvonf/virtualclassroom/README.md

 ## Securing Your Classroom Space

 By default, when you create a new classroom space, access control is off.
 Anyone with the URL of the space will be able to access it.

-You can secure your classroom space in a number of ways: password-protect the space (like a Zoom call), use SSO-based sign on from your university (This is how I operate at Stanford), or explicitly provide a "allow list" of email addresses that can access the space.
-Details coming soon.
+You can secure your classroom space in a number of ways:
+ * Password-protect the space (like a Zoom call)
+ * Use SSO-based sign on from your university (This is how I operate at Stanford)
+ * Explicitly provide a "allow list" of email addresses that can access the space.

+You'll need to use the ohyay workspace editor to set your security settings.
+Please see ohyay's documentation of [security settings here](https://docs.ohyay.co/docs/password).

+## FAQ

+#### Question 1: Can I record lectures?

+Yes.
+You can record any room in the space.
+Ohyay provides the recorded video as an MP4 that you can upload to regular courseware sites like Canvas or Panopto.
+However, there is no support for direct transfer of the video data.
+You'll need to download the video file from your ohyay virtual classroom, then upload it to Canvas or Panopto to share with students.

+#### Question 2: How many students can be in class at once?

+Each instance of an ohyay workspace should be able to support 400-500 active users.